-39. The failure to implement a basic COVID-19 emergency plan, and the omission of basic elements of the CDC guidelines within McHenry County Jail places people like Mr. Butt and Mr. Dembele at a high risk of contracting COVID-19 and suffering serious complications-including death.

-40. ICE and the McHenry County Jail must release these two people who possess risk factors to prevent their serious illness and/or death.
-The most recent ERO protocol (Ex.
-E) makes clear that they do not plan to establish specific protections for high-risk patients and will wait for them to become symptomatic.
+- 47. The failure to implement a basic COVID-19 mitigation plan, and the omission in the JCDS of basic practices detailed in the CDC guidelines places people like Mr. Herrera-Herrera at a high risk of contracting COVID-19 and suffering serious complications-including death. - 48.
+ICE and JCDC must release Mr. Herrera-Herrera to prevent his serious illness and/or death.
+The most recent ERO protocol (Exhibit E) makes clear that they do not plan to establish specific protections for high-risk patients and will wait for them to become symptomatic.
 This approach will result in preventable morbidity and mortality.
-Both the oversight authority of the NYC jail system, and the current medical director for geriatrics and complex care of the system have called for high-risk patients to be immediately transferred out of detention.31 ICE faces a completely preventable disaster by keeping high-risk
+Both the oversight authority of the NYC jail system, and the current medical director for geriatrics and complex care of the system have called for high-risk patients to be immediately transferred out of detention.36 ICE faces a completely preventable disaster by keeping high-risk patients in detention as COVID-19 arrives in facilities where the virus will quickly spread, especially in settings like JCDC, which has failed to even develop and implement a COVID-19 mitigation plan or develop practices that are consistent with CDC guidelines.
+The basic limitations of the physical plant and looming staffing concerns make clear that this patient is in peril of serious illness or death if he remains in detention.
+In addition, transfer of this patient to other ICE detention facilities will only compound exposure and transmission of COVID-19.
+Mr. Herrera-Herrera must be released immediately.